datts68/docCertTutorial/README.md

 # Contributing
 This tutorial is forked from the medium of Stefan Beyer: [Ethereum Development Guide](https://medium.com/@sbeyer_31150/ethereum-development-guide-part-1-ad0c77c3683f)

-However, in this tutorial, i will deploy an Ethereum Document Certification Contract on your Private Ethereum Blockchain.
+However, in this tutorial, we will deploy an Ethereum Document Certification Contract on your Private Ethereum Blockchain.

 # Deploy
 ### Developing the smart contract